DuserQ/HTBChallenges/Very Easy/Crypto/Digital Safety Annex/README.md

 * `_dsa.py`: provides the digital signatures for the messages that you store in the program

 ## Source Code Analysis
-the program start preload some messages and stored them
+the program starting stored some messages
 ```python
 def main():
     annex = Annex()